 3 Budgeting

 Most people hate budgeting because they’re approaching it with some bad assumptions.
 Traditional budgets typically fail because they assume humans will robotically track every penny and restrict every joy, all with a kind of mindless automation.
-I’ve included frameworks from Sethi, Housel, Bogle, and Felix because they are designed for how humans actually behave.
+But a good budget shouldn’t make you feel constrained; it should make you feel intentional about how you allocate your financial resources.1

 3.1 The Budget Mindset Shift

 The first skill in budgeting is correctly categorizing your money.
-Most people lump everything together and then get overwhelmed by how to allocate or account for the money they spend.
+Most people lump everything together and then get overwhelmed by how to allocate or account for their spending.
+Generally, expenses can all fit into one of three categories:

 %%{init: {'theme': 'neutral', 'themeVariables': { 'fontFamily': 'monospace', "fontSize":"16px"}}}%%